Harim923/FormalizerInsideLLM/README.md

 ## 📚 Dependencies

 - Axiom files from [`Axiom-Atlas`](https://github.com/Harim923/Axiom-Atlas)
-- GPT-4 or another LLM interface (OpenAI API or local model)
+- GPT-4 or another LLM interface (OpenAI API or local model) : Specifically, it worked for GPT-4o(tested on early April 2025), Gemini Pro 1.5.(tested on April 09 2025)

 ---